sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 In this page you will find documentation about the different SWIFT clients that are available.
 SWIFT can be addressed with its own native protocol and with the S3 protocol.

-More detailed information on the compatibility with AWS S3 may be found at: https://docs.openstack.org/swift/latest/s3_compat.html
+More detailed information on the compatibility of the SWIFT S3 implementation with AWS S3 may be found at: https://docs.openstack.org/swift/latest/s3_compat.html

 .. contents::
     :depth: 10